-Your team should be able to use the CDN safely and effectively and your developers should be comfortable with configuring and testing your CDN solution.
+- Your team should be able to use the Edge Compute Platform safely and effectively and your developers should be comfortable with configuring and testing your edge solution. - Edge computing can significantly improve the performance, scalability and security of your e-commerce site. - The Edge Compute Platform you choose should specifically fit your website.